 Rampart’s tactical allows her to deploy a wall, with a crouch portion for full cover and an amped part that will block incoming shots and amp outgoing shots.
 Be aware of which side amps bullets, the blue/purple side, and which side stops bullets, the orange/red side.
 You can have five walls deployed at a time, and you can hold three charges at once, gaining one charge every 20 seconds.
 You can pick up a previously placed wall and restore one charge.

-If a teammate is blocking where you want to deploy your amped cover, you can jump vertically, allowing you to place the cover in front of that teammate while you’re in the air.
+Don’t worry about teammates being in the way when placing Amped Cover, as it should allow to you avoid collision with teammates upon placement.
 When behind amped cover, look down at the ground to maximize cover due to the tilting effect of the head’s hitbox when not engaging.
-If you currently have five amped covers placed and go to deploy another, it will remove the first one you set.
+If you currently have five Amped Covers placed and go to deploy another, it will remove the first one you set.
 Keep this in mind and try not to use too many walls, as you may accidentally remove the wrong one somewhere else.

 Mobile Minigun “Sheila”